cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 ## Usage

-After both apps have been deployed, you can visit `http://backend.bosh-lite.com/` in a browser.
+After both frontend and backend apps have been deployed, you can visit `http://backend.bosh-lite.com/` in a browser.
 You should see something like:

 ```
 My overlay IP is: 10.255.76.2

-I'm serving cats on TCP ports 5678,9876
+I'm serving cats on TCP ports 7007,7008

 I'm also serving a UDP echo server on UDP ports 9003,9004
 ```